Service

-A basement bar turns your lower level into the go-to hangout spot.
+A basement bar gives the lower level a practical place for drinks, storage, and entertaining.
 Whether it’s a simple wet bar with a sink and mini fridge or a full-service setup with draft taps, wine storage, and seating for eight, a well-built bar adds character and function to your finished basement.

 Utah Basement Finishing designs and constructs custom basement bars tailored to your space, style, and budget.
 We handle framing, plumbing, electrical, countertops, cabinetry, backsplash, and all the finishing details.